Electronic Lock Combinations

 If you did not get your combination or have forgotten it, send e-mail (including your name and student ID number) to:

-eeshop @ eeshop . unl . edu
+eeshop @ unl . edu

 Electronic Lock Usage and Access

-The locks are operated by hitting * , then the combination, and then the # key.
+The keypad locks are operated by hitting * , then the combination, and then the # key.
 The red lamp on the keypad should light with every keypress, and the green lamp will light if the code is valid.
 Also, you should be able to hear the door strike buzz or click, and the door can be pulled or pushed open.
 (The knob remains locked.)

-Undergraduate lab combinations are assigned based on registration rosters from Administration, and permissions for specific labs made according to E.E. faculty instructions as to which labs their classes need to use.
+Undergraduate lab access is assigned based on registration rosters from Administration, and permissions for specific labs made according to E.E. faculty instructions as to which labs their classes need to use.
 The Engineering Electronics Shop only adds permissions for each lab in response to requests from EE faculty, so if you need access to a lab you do not now have, discuss it with a faculty member and they will contact us.

 Research Lab combinations are issued by the faculty member supervising the lab, not by the EE Shop.
 All faculty with research labs are able to add and remove users from their own lock systems with a secure website; for best security and fewest delays they are required to do so.
 Any lock manager who has forgotten their login and password to the lock management website should contact the EE Shop.